 For knowledge management to yield maximum benefit the organization must properly fund and support the initiative.
 The lack of support is the primary reason for the failure of knowledge management projects.
 Under funding of knowledge management initiatives is due in part to the difficulty in quantifying the tangible business impact from the efforts to capture and reuse content.

-As knowledge management initiatives take hold and mature, it is essential to conduct a formal cost – benefit analysis to determine the proper level of investment for knowledge management and define the expected return on this investment.
+As knowledge management matures, it is essential to conduct a formal cost – benefit analysis to determine the proper level of investment.
 Continued success will come from efforts to enhance content creation processes, employ enhanced technologies and deliver tangible business value by leveraging knowledge assets.
 This research report introduces an approach to measure the return from knowledge management initiatives.
-This research report introduces an approach to measuring the return from knowledge management initiatives and examines the following topics: